anothertechstartup/filmlet-docs/docs/callsheets/sharing.md

 ---
 sidebar_position: 1
+title: Sharing
 ---

 # Sharing

 :::danger NOTe
 Callsheets need to be [published](./publishing.mdx) in order to be visible to the people.
 :::

 ## Cast & Crew

 Call sheets are shared automatically with cast and crew, if the individual has a filmlet account.
 The callsheet can be viewed on the home screen in the callsheet list.

 Through cast & crew sharing, the calltime on the callsheet is automatically adjusted to the associated department.

 ## Share by URL